Dolphin Reef (film): Plot

-Mr. Mantis, meanwhile, is having his own problems trying to get his coral together and trying to get his fellow gardeners to work, but to his surprise, a school of green humphead parrotfish come to the rescue to clean out the coral, while Mr. Mantis and his neighbors are confronted by a cuttlefish, who strikes a small crab trying to invade Mr. Mantis' home.
+Mr. Mantis, meanwhile, is having his own problems trying to get his coral together and trying to get his fellow gardeners to work, but to his surprise, a school of green humphead parrotfish comes to the rescue to clean out the coral, while Mr. Mantis and his neighbors are confronted by a cuttlefish, who strikes a small crab trying to invade Mr. Mantis' home.
 Meanwhile, a pod of killer whales arrive on the island looking for prey; for Fluke's safety, Mo'orea makes contact with the male humpbacks, and they all set off for their rescue, just as the killer whales are about to charge for Fluke.
 The large male fends off the invaders, and wins over Mo'orea and Fluke's hearts.

 As night falls, Echo and his pod are confronted by another pod of rival dolphins.
 The home team and rivals fight each other, while Echo swims off and is lost.
 Kumu and the rest of the pod spend hours looking for him.
 Echo, who has become lost in the dark sea, meets a sea turtle, and the two escape up to the surface for air.
 Echo survives the night, and is reunited with Kumu.
 Kumu starts to teach her son how to hunt fish, she uses her tail to make a mud ring to block the fish.
 Echo successfully copies the same, and he and the rest of the pod enjoy their meal of fish.
 Back on Coral Reef, Mr. Mantis is confronted by the Cuttlefish.
 Before it can catch him with its mouth, Echo comes to the rescue.